 When it comes to these types of accidents, the driver of each vehicle will be tested for alcohol or substance abuse by the police.
 If either of the drivers test positive for alcohol, this will greatly affect the way the accident will be handled.

 For instance, if a driver causes a fatality car accident and was, in fact, under the influence of drugs or alcohol, they may face severe penalties, including jail time.
+Additionally, any third-parties responsible, like a bar, can be held liable.

 2. Road Obscurities